Notre-Dame de Paris: History

 It is believed that before the arrival of Christianity in France, a Gallo-Roman temple dedicated to Jupiter stood on the site of Notre-Dame.
 Evidence for this includes the Pillar of the Boatmen, discovered beneath the cathedral in 1710.
 In the 4th or 5th century, a large early Christian church, the Cathedral of Saint Étienne, was built on the site, close to the royal palace.
 The entrance was situated about 40 m west of the present west front of Notre-Dame, and the apse was located about where the west façade is today.
 It was roughly half the size of the later Notre-Dame, 70 m long—and separated into nave and four aisles by marble columns, then decorated with mosaics.

 The last church before the cathedral of Notre-Dame was a Romanesque remodelling of Saint-Étienne that, although enlarged and remodelled, was found to be unfit for the growing population of Paris.
 (Note: The growth of the population of Paris and other French cities was characteristic of Western Europe during the Renaissance of the 12th century.
 It is thought that the population of Paris grew from 25,000 in 1180 to 50,000 in 1220, making it the largest European city outside of Italy.)
 A baptistery, the Church of Saint-John-le-Rond, built about 452, was located on the north side of the west front of Notre-Dame until the work of Jacques-Germain Soufflot in the 18th century.

 In 1160, the bishop of Paris, Maurice de Sully, decided to build a new and much larger church.
 He summarily demolished the earlier cathedral and recycled its materials.
 Sully decided that the new church should be built in the Gothic style, which had been inaugurated at the royal abbey of Saint Denis in the late 1130s.

 Construction

 The chronicler Jean de Saint-Victor recorded in the Memorial Historiarum that the construction of Notre-Dame began between 24 March and 25 April 1163 with the laying of the cornerstone in the presence of King Louis VII and Pope Alexander III.
 Four phases of construction took place under bishops Maurice de Sully and Eudes de Sully (not related to Maurice), according to masters whose names have been lost.
 Analysis of vault stones that fell in the 2019 fire shows that they were quarried in Vexin, a county northwest of Paris, and presumably brought up the Seine by boat.

+Five years after the devastating fire, Notre-Dame de Paris formally reopened with a two-hour ceremony inside its newly renovated interior following an estimated $739 million restoration.
+This was then followed by an event that was attended by global leaders including French president Emmanuel Macron and US president-elect Donald Trump.
+This celebration honoured the successful completion of the 2,000-plus day rebuilding effort that destroyed the spire and wooden roof structure.
+Macron hailed the cathedral as a metaphor for the nation's ability to "accomplish the impossible".